 Thanks to technology and an improved society, our lifestyles are completely transformed.
 We have a choice: we can live pretty much anywhere we want, and travel and see the world.
 We can secure jobs on the other side of the planet.
 We can start our businesses and serve clients thousands of miles away.
 It’s an exciting time.

 But when there is a wealth of opportunity, you’d think we’d all be happier, right?
 Wrong.

 You see, the problem with having choices is that we become restless.
 We can’t settle on what we already have or be satisfied with what we’ve got because we’ll always be wondering about the next big thing.
 Social media doesn't help either; Instagram and Facebook are guaranteed to make you feel inadequate when it seems like everyone else is having an absolute blast.

 We also think we’re special and that our lives are destined to be adventurous, thrilling, and hugely successful.
 And when they’re not turning out that way?
-We become depressed.
-We want more.
+We become depressed and want more.
 We get "grass is greener" syndrome.
-That’s when we become unhappy and spend all of our time and energy on focusing on what we don’t have rather than counting our blessings.
+We spend all of our time and energy on focusing on what we don’t have rather than counting our blessings.

 Some of us might start to move around a lot – often to find the "perfect" city or town, somewhere we can call home, somewhere we’ll be happy.
 Others might jump from one job or relationship to the next, never fully committing to anything.